 So even if you think you’ve got this down, you might want to read on to make sure.

 The mistake I’m talking about is wearing clothes that don’t fit.

 What Makes Fit So Important

-If you read my post with 13 style bloggers sharing their most important tips for novices, you probably noticed that several of them mentioned fit.
+If you read my post with 13 fashion tips for beginners, you probably noticed that several of them mentioned fit.

-It’s something that I was expecting, since the fit of your clothes for a large part determines how an outfit looks on you.
+This happened because the fit of your clothes for a large part determines whether your outfit looks good on you or not.

 If something doesn’t fit, then it never looks good, no matter how hot you think the item looks on the rack.

 Well-fitting clothes will complement your body, whereas ill-fitting ones will draw attention to your problem areas.

 When you wear clothes that fit well, you’ll not only look, but also feel better.Your posture appears better, which affects the way you (and other people) perceive yourself.
 You’ll feel a lot more confident.